China blames U.S. for stoking tensions in South China Sea

 They also conducted a staff exercise focused on maritime security, responding to a simulated attack on a gas platform and pipeline in western Palawan island.

-"We are only testing our contingency plans.
+"We are only testing our contigency plans.
 This is purely simulations.
-We are not talking of any particular third country involved in the attack," said a senior Philippine naval officer, who declined to be named because he was not authorized to talk to the press.
+We are not talking of any particular third country involved in the attack," said a senior Philippine naval officer, who declined to be named because he was not authorised to talk to the press.

 China claims almost the entire South China Sea, rejecting rival claims to parts or all of the oil and gas rich waters from Vietnam, the Philippines, Taiwan, Malaysia and Brunei.